-The news broke via Slack’s CEO Stewart Butterfield on Twitter, confirming that Slack will take the Hipchat and Stride IP and move those users onto its own service.
+Slack’s CEO Stewart Butterfield confirmed on Twitter that the company will take Hipchat and Stride IP and shift those users onto its own service.

-It will provide a boost in users for Slack, as the startup continues to take on established collaboration enterprises like Microsoft, which itself seems to have remodelled its collaboration software on Slack’s with Teams, a sleeker approach to teams-based working than Skype for Business.
+As the startup continues to take on collaborate with established enterprises like Microsoft, it will provide a boost in users for Slack.
+This seems to have remodelled its collaboration software on Slack’s with Teams, a sleeker approach to teams-based working than Skype for Business.

-Bloomberg reports that the unusual deal will allow Atlassian to focus on its project management services, such as Jira and Trello, while Slack can continue to bolster its chatops efforts.
+Bloomberg in one of its news reported that the unusual deal will allow Atlassian to focus on its project management services, such as Jira and Trello, while allowing Slack to continue to bolster its chatops efforts.

-The deal was for an undisclosed amount, but more details should emerge during Atlassian’s upcoming quarterly earnings report.
+Though the amount of the deal was undisclosed, there are more detail to emerge during Atlassian’s upcoming quarterly earnings report.

 Microsoft acquired Bonsai

-Bonsai is building a platform that helps industrial customers improve the operations of dynamic control systems in applications such as robotics, engines and wind turbines.
+Bonsai is building a platform that enables industrial customers to improve the operations of dynamic control systems in applications such as wind turbines, robotics, and engines.

-The platform is designed to give subject matter experts of any AI aptitude the power to specify and train autonomous systems.
-Gurdeep Pall, Microsoft’s corporate VP of business AI, explained in a statement that Bonsai would form part of Microsoft’s Azure AI platform of tools.
+The platform is designed in a way that will give subject matter experts of any AI aptitude the power to specify and train autonomous systems.
+Microsoft’s corporate VP of business AI, Gurdeep Pall, explained in a statement that Bonsai would form an integral part of Microsoft’s Azure AI platform of tools.

 SEE ALSO: Hit and Missed Gadgets of 2018